Dedicate a day to baking bread and reap the rewards when you remove this Homemade Challah Bread from the oven. The smell is divine!

 Homemade Challah Bread (or Jewish Egg Bread, whichever you prefer)

 Today is the day we WORK!
-We are gonna get our hands dirty, our counter tops dirty, and if you are like me… your pants dirty… I get so messy in the kitchen, especially when it comes to flour and in this homemade Challah Bread, we use a lot of four.
-Flour in the dough, flour on the counter tops, flour on your hands and it ends up all over the place.
+We are gonna get our hands dirty, our counter tops dirty, and if you are like me… your pants dirty… I get so messy in the kitchen, especially when it comes to flour and in this homemade Challah Bread, we use a lot of flour.
+Flour in the dough, flour on the counter tops, flour on your hands, and it ends up all over the place.
 I just want you to know that it’s okay to make a mess as long as you’re having fun doing it!

 Baking bread is sometimes a “feared” event.
 I don’t claim to be any bread genius, I just follow the recipe.
 But I do know that using the right ingredients helps to bake a great loaf.
 For example, you need to use fresh yeast.
 I bake with yeast often, so I buy it in the little jars and store it in the fridge.
 If you are just experimenting with yeast, buy the packets and see how you do.